 This column was prepared by the Social Security Administration.
-For fast answers to specific Social Security questions, contact Social Security at (800) 772-1213.
+For fast answers to specific Social Security questions, contact Social Security toll-free at 800-772-1213.